EmilGodtfredsen/LinuxServerModEmbedded/binary_clock.md

 - To enable the service: systemctl disable binary_clock.service
 - To run the service: systemctl start binary_clock.service
 - To stop the service: systemctl stop binary_clock.service

+# Change orientation with sense hat joystick
+- Right for horizontal
+- Left for vertical

+# Change the clock hour format between 12-hour or 24-hour
+- Up for 12-hour format
+- Down for 24-hour (military) format